onlyquake/xonotic-wiki/Repository_Access.md

 Repository Access and Compiling
 ===============================

-Xonotic uses several Git repositories.
-There’s a helper script in the main repository to aid in checking out all relevant repositories and help you with building and running Xonotic.
-The repository also contains several branches next to the stable “master” branch.
-So if you’re interested in the progress of a certain feature, or want to help or create a new one, you can checkout the appropriate branch.
-For information on how to obtain write access, skip down to the “[Getting write access](Repository_Access#contributing-and-getting-write-access)” section.

-For more information about the project's structure, see [git](Git).
+Xonotic uses [several Git repositories](Git).
+The `all` in the main repository manages them, builds Xonotic and runs it.
+Each repo can also contain feature branches next to the stable “master” branch, check them out for WIP features.

 ***

 Setting up the development environment
 --------------------------------------

-The first thing you must do in order to begin with development is to set up your system to be able to download and compile the Xonotic game data.
-Make sure you have enough memory to compile.
-1GB is likely to fail.
-Consider setup the environment to have at least 2G free memory for the job.
+You first need tools to download and compile the Xonotic game data.
+Make sure you have at least 2 GB memory to compile.

 ### Linux

-Linux already has an adequate base for development, all we really need to do here is to install the **dependencies** for the download/compilation process and then we can move right along to cloning the data.
+Linux already is adequate for development, all we need are the **dependencies** for the download/compilation process and then we can clone the data.

 **Ubuntu Dependencies** (independent package `x11-proto-devel` dependencies fill the rest of the Debian package dependencies):

-    sudo apt-get install build-essential xserver-xorg-dev x11proto-xf86dri-dev x11proto-xf86dga-dev x11proto-xf86vidmode-dev libxxf86dga-dev libxcb-xf86dri0-dev libxpm-dev libxxf86vm-dev libsdl1.2-dev libsdl2-dev libsdl2-image-dev libclalsadrv-dev libasound2-dev libxext-dev libjpeg-turbo8-dev git-core unzip wget zlib1g-dev
+    sudo apt-get install build-essential curl xserver-xorg-dev x11proto-xf86dri-dev x11proto-xf86dga-dev x11proto-xf86vidmode-dev libxxf86dga-dev libxcb-xf86dri0-dev libxpm-dev libxxf86vm-dev libsdl1.2-dev libsdl2-dev libsdl2-image-dev libclalsadrv-dev libasound2-dev libxext-dev libjpeg-turbo8-dev git-core unzip wget zlib1g-dev

 Note: If using **i386** architecture, you can replace `libdsl1.2debian` with `libsdl1.2debian:i386` in the list above.
 On Debian, use `libjpeg8-dev` if `libjpeg-turbo8-dev` isn’t available in the package repositories.
-To be able to download maps from game servers when using Xonotic for online gaming, you will also need `curl` installed on your system.

 For **Fedora** and other **RPM based** distro’s, compiling dependencies are as follows: